Harshpatel44/Phases-Of-compiler/README.md

 These Repository shows the Compilation Stages of a C program with a User Interface

+How To USE:
+1.Enter the path of the C language file (.C) in Entry Box 2.Click on Pre-processing Button
+3.Then Compilation , Assembly & finally Linking
+4.As you Click , You will find the content
+5.The Files of Preprocessing, Compiling , Assembly are also saved in the path

 The four stages for a C program to become an executable are the following:

 1.Pre-processing